FreeSpace 2: Plot and setting

 FreeSpace 2 takes place entirely in outer space.
 The playing area is vast when compared to the small starfighters piloted by the player and the effective range they have.
-This space is populated with interstellar bodies such as stars, planets, asteroids, etc. The implementation of nebulae as an interactive environment is one of the most distinctive and crowning aspects of FreeSpace 2.
+This space is populated with interstellar bodies such as stars, planets, asteroids, etc. The implementation of nebulae as an interactive environment is one of the most distinctive aspects of FreeSpace 2.
 Flying through a nebula involves impaired vision, and occasional disruptions to flight electronics.
 Nebulae have become known as an eerie and suspenseful arena of play.

 Journeys between star systems are achieved by "jumping" through jump nodes and traveling through subspace, while shorter intra-system distances are done by "hopping" into subspace at any time.
 All ships in a mission either "jump" or "hop" to make their entries and exits.
 The game's starship designs are clearly distinguishable between the three races.
 Terran starships tend to be plain and practical, the Vasudans' starships are artistic with sleek lines and curves, and the enemies' ships—the Shivans—are sharp, pointy and asymmetrical in insidious black and red colors.
-FreeSpace 2 also features humongous capital ships, hundreds of times larger than the fighters, and armed to the teeth with beam weapons and flak guns.
-These ships are commonly scripted to seek each other out and engage in massive duels.

 FreeSpace 2's story is brought out via narrative pre-rendered cutscenes, the pre- and post-mission briefings, as well as in-game chatter between non-player characters, and scripted mission events.
 The structure for the story is linear without any branching paths for alternate storylines, though there are optional covert missions which can further flesh out the story.
 The story can only be continued by clearing missions and progressing through the campaign.
 However, players are given the option to skip a mission if they have failed it five times in a row.
-This gives those who are interested in the story, but less skilled, the chance to continue on with the story without frustration.